All resources

 65% of people are visual learners, making data visualization an effective way to communicate information.

-When Excel spreadsheets aren’t enough to connect the dots between your data and there’s no possibility to involve data or digital analyst to get the report quickly, data visualization software tools and tools is what you need to become data-savvy.
+When Excel spreadsheets aren’t enough to connect the dots between your data and there’s no possibility to involve data or digital analyst to get the report quickly, data visualization software and other tools and tools is what you need to become data-savvy.

-In this article, which was last updated in January 2024, we’ll show you what data visualization techniques are available, how to visualize data correctly, which tools can be used for engaging and interactive visualizations without any help from developers or data professionals, and how to choose a tool that suits your specific needs.
+In this article, which was last updated in March 2025, we’ll show you what data visualization techniques are available, how to visualize data correctly, which tools can be used for engaging and interactive visualizations without any help from developers or data professionals, and how to choose a tool that suits your specific needs.

-What is data visualization
+What is Data Visualization?

 Data visualization is the graphical representation of data using visual elements such as charts, graphs, and maps.